Boda335/Suggestions-bot/README.md

    ```

 3. **Create a `.env` File**
-   Create a `.env` file in the root directory of your project and add the following environment variables:
+   Change the `example.env` file to `.env` in the root directory of your project and add the following environment variables:
    ```
    BOT_TOKEN=your-bot-token
    client_id=your-client-id